/terms/json-ld · 4 min read · foundational

 Is JSON-LD better than Microdata or RDFa?

-For practical purposes in 2026, yes — JSON-LD is the format Google explicitly recommends and the format AI search engines parse most reliably.
-Microdata and RDFa are still valid syntax options but require inline HTML attribute markup, which is harder to author, validate, and maintain.
+For practical purposes in 2026, yes.
+JSON-LD is the format Google recommends as easiest to implement and maintain at scale, and the format AI search engines parse most reliably in practice.
+Microdata and RDFa are still valid syntax options (Google notes all three are equally valid as long as markup is correct) but require inline HTML attribute markup, which is harder to author, validate, and maintain than separate JSON-LD blocks.

 Where does JSON-LD go on a page?